User Manual

 Create Attribute

 This action is currently available in Beta and is still under development.
-It is recommended to test it thoroughly before using it in a production environment.
+It is recommended to test it carefully before using it in a production environment.

 Technical Specifications